parhampb/meme-qc/README.md

 Warning Runner is responsible for sending out warning messages to users that are about to be evicted

+Statistics Runner is responsible for sending out the weekly statistics for the channel on how each member's messages performed

+The runner requires the following runtime variables:

+- SLACK_DOMAIN - This is the base domain used for slack in the following form `https://<ORG>.slack.com`, no trailing slash should be added

 ### Cloud Scheduler
-The cloud schedulers are responsible for calling the warning runner and eviction runner functions
+The cloud schedulers are responsible for calling the warning runner, eviction runner and statistics runner functions

 The schedulers are setup through click ops